x75/smp_base/README.md

 Get jpype with `sudo apt install python3-jpype` or `sudo pip3 install jpype1`.

 This is needed for computing information theoretic measures with the Java Information Dynamics Toolkit available from <https://github.com/jlizier/jidt>.
-Download the latest distribution zip from there, unpack it and set the JARLOC variable in `smp_base/config.py` to point to the infodynamics.jar
+Download the latest distribution zip from there, unpack it and set the JARLOC variable in `smp_base/config.py` to point to the absolte path of infodynamics.jar

 Additional packages we depend on at various places are pandas, ros, pyunicorn, mdp, Oger, pyemd, IncSfa and igmm, but they can be installed later.
 Pandas and MDP can be had from the distro with